top of page

 • 2 min read

 Do you ever wonder why God allows us to face struggles?
 Brokenness and hurt do not seem like things a loving Lord would allow.
-However, it is not until we feel the hurt of the consequences and wages of sin that we desire grace and mercy.
+However, it is not until we feel the hurt of the consequences and wages of our sin that we desire grace and mercy.
 Our text says, Isaiah 19:22 NASB95 The LORD will strike Egypt, striking but healing; so they will return to the LORD, and He will respond to them and will heal them.

 LORD is Yahweh the Self-Existent One, it is He who will allow and by allowing is responsible for the striking or pain and suffering that comes with sin.
-This can be difficult to understand but God is a just God.
+This can be difficult to understand, but God, He is a just God.
 That means everything He does must follow justice.
 He is the only true, unbiased, and righteous judge.
 Deuteronomy 32:4 NASB95 “The Rock!
 His work is perfect, For all His ways are just; A God of faithfulness and without injustice, Righteous and upright is He.

 His sentence is perfect and in this perfect judgment, He allows the consequences and wages of sin to be administered on all who sin.

-Since all have sinned, all deserve His complete, and just, judgment.
+Since all have sinned, then all deserve His complete, and just, judgment.
 So when Isaiah says "The LORD will strike Egypt," we know that Egypt deserves to be struck.
 So do we.
 However, through the LORD's judgment of Egypt, we can learn something that is applicable to us as well.

 Our text says that He is "striking but healing; so they will return to the LORD."

 His goal is always to bring about repentance.
-That means a turning from their disobedient and ungodly ways and turning towards God in Obedience and seeking the LORD.
+That means, a turning from their disobedient and ungodly ways, and turning towards God in Obedience and seeking the LORD.

 Although he has to judge with righteousness and justice.
 He does this with the purpose of revealing to us our lostness when we have wandered away from Him.